 A sports medicine doctor focuses on improving athletic performance, treating musculoskeletal injuries and preventing future injuries.
 A sports injury occurs to the musculoskeletal system, which is made up of bones, muscles, cartilage, tendons, ligaments and joints.
 A sports injury typically happens during a sporting activity or exercise.
-Dr. Jervis Yau is a sports medicine doctor in the greater Santa Barbara, California area who specializes in treating injuries to the shoulder, knee, hip, elbow, ankle and all sports related injuries.
+Jervis Yau, MD is a sports medicine doctor in the greater Santa Barbara, California area who specializes in treating injuries to the shoulder, knee, hip, elbow, ankle and all sports related injuries.

 Types of Sports Injuries

 Sports injuries are classified as acute or chronic.
 An acute injury occurs suddenly, like a sprained ankle or broken bone.
 Chronic injuries occur over time.
 Arthritis, stress fractures and tennis elbow are all classified as chronic injuries.

 Sports injuries can be caused by a number of reasons such as a traumatic event, poor training practices or improper gear.
 Not warming up or stretching enough before play or exercise can also lead to an injury.

 Some of the most common sports injuries include:

 - Ankle sprain: symptoms include pain, swelling and stiffness.

 - Bruises: a blow can cause small bleeds into the skin.